 The Comprehensive Exam option is appropriate for the following: students seeking to take the program as a terminal degree, those not wishing to pursue independent research, or those seeking the degree for professional enhancement.
-Comprehensive Exams will be adapted to reflect each individual student's course of study and specialization areas.
+Comprehensive Exams will be adapted to reflect each individual student's course of study and Concentration area.
 The exams will consist of two parts: an in-class test and a take home examination.
 Students will have five hours to complete the in-class test and one week to finish the take home examination.
 Students must have an average score of 80% to pass the comprehensive exams.
+Students electing the Comprehensive Exam option will be required to register for COM 688 in their final semester.